ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/docker/docker-engine.md

 An example of a distribution which is not supported and popular on Arm is [Manjaro](https://manjaro.org).

-On Manjaro, install docker using pacman.
+On Manjaro, install docker using `pacman`.

 ```console
 sudo pacman -Syu